zudi-lin/pytorch_connectomics/docs/source/tutorials/synaptic_partner.rst

 The evaluation of the synapse detection results is based on the F1 score.
 The sparsity and diversity of synapses make the task challenging.

 .. note::
-    Our segmentation task consists of a target of three channels.
-The three channels are pre-synaptic region, post-synaptic region and synaptic region (union of the first two channels), respectively.
+    Our segmentation model uses a model target of three channels.
+The three channels are *pre-synaptic region*, *post-synaptic region* and *synaptic region* (union of the first two channels), respectively.

 All the scripts needed for this tutorial can be found at ``pytorch_connectomics/scripts/``.
-The pytorch dataset class of synaptic partners is :class:`torch_connectomics.data.dataset.VolumeDataset`.
+The pytorch dataset class of synaptic partners is :class:`connectomics.data.dataset.VolumeDataset`.

 #.
 Dataset examples can be found on the Harvard RC server here: